LLNL/mpibind/tutorials/eurosys25/module1.md

 0,1,16,17
 ```

-This should align with our expectations, given that `Pascal` has 18 cores per NUMA domain.
+This should align with our expectations, given that `Tioga` has 16 cores per NUMA domain.

 This would also have worked if we had instead calculated the mask first with `hwloc-calc` and passed it to `hwloc-bind` via: